UKHomeOffice/engineering-guidance-and-standards/docs/patterns/pattern.template.md

 date: 2023-12-31 # this should be the date that the content was most recently amended or formally reviewed
 # use `tags: []` for no tags, "Patterns" tag is included automatically
 # Check https://ho-cto.github.io/engineering-guidance-and-standards/tags/ for existing tags
-# Note: tags must match capitalisation of previously used tags
+# Note: tags must use sentence case capitalisation
 tags:
-  - TAG 1
+  - Tag one
-  - TAG 2
+  - Tag two
 related: # remove this section if you do not need related links on your page
   sections:
     - title: Related links